Luis Antonio Tagle: Cardinal

-Tagle is a member of the Congregation for Catholic Education, Congregation for the Evangelization of Peoples, Pontifical Council for the Family, Pontifical Council for the Pastoral Care of Migrants and Itinerant People, Congregation for Institutes of Consecrated Life and Societies of Apostolic Life, Pontifical Council for the Laity, and XIII Ordinary Council of the Secretariat General of the Synod of Bishops.
+Tagle is a member of the Pontifical Council for the Family, Pontifical Council for the Pastoral Care of Migrants and Itinerant People, Pontifical Council for the Laity, and XIII Ordinary Council of the Secretariat General of the Synod of Bishops.
 On July 11, 2015, he was made a member of the Pontifical Council 'Cor Unum'.
-He was also confirmed by Pope Francis as President of the Catholic Biblical Federation on March 5, 2015.
-On May 14, 2015, he was elected President of Caritas International replacing Cardinal Oscar Rodriguez Maradiaga.
+He was also confirmed by Pope Francis as president of the Catholic Biblical Federation on March 5, 2015.
+On May 14, 2015, he was elected president of Caritas International replacing Cardinal Oscar Rodriguez Maradiaga.

-From May 2015 until the Pope's dismissal of the entire top management in November 2022, Tagle served as president of the Caritas Internationalis board, the worldwide umbrella organization of Caritas associations.
+From May 2015 until the pope's dismissal of the entire top management in November 2022, Tagle served as president of the Caritas Internationalis board, the worldwide umbrella organization of Caritas associations.
 This action followed an external investigation by an independent external commission.
 According to the Vatican, the investigation found that while financial management was "sound" and donation targets were being met, there was room for improvement in administrative rules and procedures.
+According to an agency report, a "climate of bullying, fear and ritual humiliation" was blamed on the outgoing secretary general and the board.
+Tagle was not considered responsible for this, but he also hadn't gotten the problems under control.

-Tagle has been chairman for the Episcopal Commission on the Doctrine of Faith of the Philippines since 2003.
-Tagle is the Professor of Dogmatic Synthesis at the Graduate School of Theology of San Carlos Seminary, the archdiocesan major seminary of Manila, and an associate professor of Systematic Theology at the Loyola School of Theology of Ateneo de Manila University.
+Tagle served as chairman for the Episcopal Commission on the Doctrine of Faith within the Catholic Bishops' Conference of the Philippines.
+He taught dogmatic synthesis at the Graduate School of Theology of San Carlos Seminary, the archdiocesan major seminary of Manila, and systematic theology at the Loyola School of Theology of Ateneo de Manila University.
 He also taught at the school of theology of the Divine Word Seminary in Tagaytay.

 Roman Curia

+Tagle has been appointed by popes to serve as member of various discasteries in the Roman Curia: